 Summer is the time to be outdoors and make some great memories with your family and friends.
-If you love water sports, or just like being outside and having an adventure, try going to one of these water trails here in southeastern Michigan.
+If you love water sports, or just like being outside and having an adventure, try going to one of these water trails in metro Detroit, Ann Arbor and beyond.

 Many of the water trails have places nearby to rent canoes or kayaks – or you can bring your own.
 Float on down the trails to see all the nature surrounding some trails, or paddle around the city and experience the quiet in the metro Detroit area.

-They’re great for vacations or just for a day away, so pack up the sunblock and the bathing suits and get paddling.
+They’re great for vacations or just a summer day trip, so pack up the sunblock and the bathing suits and get paddling.